arafatm/book.Machine.Learning.for.Absolute.Beginners.Oliver.Theobald/readme.md

 ### Missing Data

 Missing values in your dataset can be equally frustrating and interfere with your analysis and the model’s predictions.
-There are, however, strategies to minimize the negative impact of missing data.
+There are, however, _strategies to minimize the negative impact of missing data_.

 One approach is to _approximate missing values_ using the mode value.
 This works best with categorical and binary variable types, such as one to five-star rating systems and positive/negative drug tests respectively.